-On completion of this course, the student - teacher shall:
+The student - teacher shall:

-- i.
-Explain the changing concepts related to inclusive education. - ii.
-Elaborate the different categories of children with special needs, their problems in schooling and need of inclusive education to address their educational problems. - iii.
-State the barriers of inclusion in the existing schools. - iv.
-State the characteristics and dimensions of an inclusive school - v.
-Describe the process of developing an inclusive school.
+- Explain the changing concepts related to inclusive education. - Elaborate the different categories of children with special needs, their problems in schooling and need of inclusive education to address their educational problems. - -State the barriers of inclusion in the existing schools. - -State the characteristics and dimensions of an inclusive school - -Describe the process of developing an inclusive school.